OV3RLORDS-MODS/Node-Manager/README.md

 Make sure to check the box to add Python to your system PATH during installation to avoid setup issues.

 Download Node Manager:

+Rename is main file from Node-Manager-Main to nodemanager

 Extract and Set Up: